solipsis/swankyHippo/README.md

 # swankyHippo

-Setup the project by running 'npm install' in the root directory run 'server.js' with nodejs to start the application
+Setup the project by running 'npm install' in the root directory

+If you are using Node version >= 8 you can run 'server.js' with nodejs to start the application

+Else run 'npm run build' followed by 'npm run serve'

+Tests can be run by 'npm run test'

 you can set a port for the server by setting a environt variable of name 'port' to the desired port if no port is specified the server will start on port: 3000